XinleiYu-Leo/Xinlei-leo.github.io/_pages/about.md

 Hello World and Everyone!

 My name is Xinlei Yu, or you can call me Leo.
 I'm originally from [ChongQing, China (in Chinese 重庆)](https://en.wikipedia.org/wiki/Chongqing).
-Currently, I'm a first year Master’s student in Computer Engineering at University of Southern California, and I work in [MDL lab](https://sites.usc.edu/mdl/) and [Valero lab](https://valerolab.org/) supervised by Dr. Stacey Dusing and Dr. Francisco Valero-Cuevas.
+Currently, I'm a first year Master’s student in Computer Engineering at University of Southern California, and I work in [MDL lab](https://sites.usc.edu/mdl/) and [Valero lab](https://valerolab.org/) supervised by Dr. Stacey Dusing and Dr. Francisco Valero-Cuevas respectively.

 Ever since moved to LA on Dec 2021, I have been enjoying surrounded by beautiful beaches, breathtaking mountains, and Mediterranean climate here at LA.
 I like play Soccer, hangout with friends, explore trading market, and learn new things.